 Hyoyeon made her solo debut through SM Station.
 She currently has only one song, but she has been a featured artist on one of Taeyeon's b side tracks and has participated in a couple collaborations.

-Hyoyeon wants to hypnotize you with her dancing, and rightly so since she's one of the best female dancers in K-pop.
+Hyoyeon wants to hypnotize you with her dancing, and rightly so since she's considered one of the best female dancers in K-pop.
 'Mystery' has an exotic tune, almost like the music that is played to charm snakes.
 Personally, I'm not a fan of the repetitive, word chopping chorus, but I can appreciate Hyoyeon's solo effort!

 The group's maknae, Seohyun, has a solo discography that consists of 1 mini album and a few OSTs.
 Several of the tracks on Seohyun's debut album were penned by the songstress herself.